1966 Liberty Bowl: Statistics

 Miami's Jimmy Cox was named the game's most valuable player after catching five passes for 77 yards—accounting for nearly half of Miami's total offensive output.
 Miami earned just three rushing first downs during the game, setting a Liberty Bowl record that has yet to be broken.

 Each team had two players pass the ball.
-VPI's Tommy Stafford finished the game having completed four 13 passes for 59 yards and one interception.
-Several times during the game, VPI had also played with Barker passing the ball.
+Virginia Tech's Tommy Stafford finished the game having completed four 13 passes for 59 yards and one interception.
+Several times during the game, Virginia Tech had also played with Barker passing the ball.
 He finished having completed two of his three passes for 13 yards.
 On the Miami side of the ball, Miller completed nine of 26 passes for 99 yards and Olivo completed one pass for nine yards.

-On the ground, VPI's Tommy Francisco led all runners with 21 carries for 55 yards.
+On the ground, Virginia Tech's Tommy Francisco led all runners with 21 carries for 55 yards.
 Backing up Francisco was Sal Garcia, who finished with three carries for 15 yards.
 Miami's leading rusher was McGee, who carried the ball 12 times for 36 yards.
 Backing up McGee was Acuff, who finished with six carries for 25 yards.